PolyFEM

 polyfem::mesh contains data structures and algorithms for simplicial and polygonal meshes.

 The interface is generic (Mesh2D.hpp, Mesh3D.hpp).
-There are two specializations: a conforming implementation which supports conforming polygonal meshes (CMesh2D.hpp, CMesh3D.hpp) without hanging nodes, and a non-conforming version (CMesh2D.hpp, CMesh3D.hpp) specialized for simplicial meshes only but supporting hanging nodes, which are used to implement adaptive h-refinement.
+There are two specializations: a conforming implementation that supports conforming polygonal meshes (CMesh2D.hpp, CMesh3D.hpp) without hanging nodes, and a non-conforming version (CMesh2D.hpp, CMesh3D.hpp) specialized for simplicial meshes only but supporting hanging nodes, which are used to implement adaptive h-refinement.

 Many input formats are supported (see the JSON documentation for the complete list), and it outputs meshes in VTU (the format used by paraview/VTK).